 |Overseas Gross: $18,288,466|

-The Cave was financed for $25 million by Lakeshore Entertainment and the German investment fund Cinerenta, which shut down in 2004 after investors sued the company for not covering their losses from numerous flops.
-Sony based Screen Gems acquired the rights for $6.5 million and released The Cave in the US in 2,195 theaters during the slow end of summer frame, against The Brothers Grimm and Undiscovered.
-The creature feature came in on the low side of the genre with $6,147,294 — placing #5 for the weekend led by holdover The 40-Year-Old Virgin.
-Horror films usually don’t score well with cinemascore exit polls and audiences gave The Cave a C- and the pic declined 52% in its second frame to $2,948,695 and dropped 54% the following weekend to $1,355,355.
-The Cave left theaters with a total of $15,007,991.
-Sony would see back about $8.25 million after theaters take their cut of the ticket price, leaving part of the P&A expenses in the red and their acquisition costs uncovered.
-Entertainment distributed the film in the UK, which posted the best overseas gross with a weak $2,985,547 and Sony dumped the film in Australia where it picked up $360,256.
-The overseas cume was $18,288,466 across a handful of distributors and despite being partially funded from Germany, the Cave went straight to video there.
+The Cave was financed for $25m by Lakeshore Entertainment and the German investment fund Cinerenta, which shut down after investors sued the company for not covering their losses from numerous flops.
+Sony based Screen Gems acquired the rights for $6.5m and released The Cave in the US in 2,195 theaters and the creature feature came in on the low side of the genre with $6,147,294.
+Horror films usually don’t score well with cinemascore and audiences gave The Cave a C- and the film declined 52% in its second frame to $2,948,695 and dropped 54% the following weekend to $1,355,355.
+The Cave left theaters with a total of $15,007,991 leaving Sony with $8.25m after theaters take their cut of the ticket price, which would cover their acquisition costs, but leave the expensive P&A spend mostly at a loss.
+Entertainment distributed the film in the UK, which posted the best numbers with a weak $2,985,547 and Sony dumped the film in Australia where it picked up $360,256.
+The overseas total was $18,288,466 across a handful of distributors and despite being partially funded from Germany, the Cave went straight to video there.